 Money, money, money, Anna.
 This is what was presaged by Peter Mandelson explaining that New Labour was “intensely relaxed about people getting filthy rich.”
 Suddenly there was no more oppositional politics, just two main parties agreeing that money was the only arbiter of value in the whole of society, and that everything else was irrelevant.
-It’s been the case for 20 years now, and the only break, in hindsight, was the John Major years, when the economy was pretty wrecked, and dissent was everywhere.
+It’s been the case for 20 years now, and when we look back even further, including Thatcher’s 11-year reign, when greed was first put at the top of the agenda, the only break in the last 38 years has been during the John Major years, when the economy was pretty wrecked, and dissent was everywhere.

 Anna Giddings wrote: